Redmi 5: Hardware

 The Redmi 5 runs on the Snapdragon 450 processor, and the Plus variant runs on Snapdragon 625.
 Redmi 5 has a 5.7-inch HD+ display, while the Plus comes with 5.99-inch Full HD+ one, both have an 18:9 aspect ratio.
 The devices look very similar from the front, the main difference being their size.
 On the Redmi 5 Plus, the 5-megapixel front camera is to the right of the earpiece while the flash, with color temperature 4500K, is to the left.
 On the back, the 12 MP camera sensor is right above the fingerprint sensor.
 The look of the phones at the back is similar to the Redmi Note 4.
 Both the Redmi 5 and Redmi 5 Plus rear camera, unlike the Redmi Note 4's, protrudes slightly from the back.

 Redmi 5 Plus has 3 GB or 4 GB of RAM and 32 GB or 64 GB of storage, and Redmi 5 has 2 GB or 3 GB of RAM and 16 GB or 32 GB of storage.
 Storage of both can be expanded by fitting a microSDXC card.

 Software

 The Redmi 5 and Redmi 5 Plus were released with MIUI 9, which is based on Android 7.1.2 "Nougat".
 Later, the smartphones were updated to MIUI 11 based on Android 8.1 "Oreo".

 Reception

 Redmi 5 Plus received mostly positive reviews.
 NDTV Gadgets 360 rated the phone at 8/10, describing it as a good all-rounder and value for money.
 Android Authority rated the phone at 8.5/10 and called it a well-rounded package.
-The phones have been criticised for lack of NFC support, USB port which is not type C, and the camera bump.
+The phones have been criticised for lack of NFC support, microUSB port, and the camera bump.